-Once inhabited by indigenous Timucuans and Native American Creeks who hunted and fished the region, Wekiwa Springs State Park sits on 7,800 majestic acres complete with nature trails, wildlife, a 72-degree (year around) freshwater spring and authentic Florida waterways.
+Once inhabited by indigenous Timucuans and Native American Creeks who hunted and fished the region, Wekiwa Springs State Park sits on 7,800 majestic acres complete with nature trails, wildlife, a 72-degree (year-round) freshwater spring, and authentic Florida waterways.

 The Wekiwa Spring discharges approximately 45 million gallons of cool, crystal clear water daily and is joined upstream by the Rock Springs Run, both form the headwaters of the Wekiva River, a 17-mile tributary of the St. Johns River.
 [Note: Spelling for Wekiwa Springs and the Wekiva River are different.]

-There’s so much to see and do here — swimming, picnicking, hiking, biking, horseback riding, birding or boating.
-The main spring is a short distance beyond the ranger station where visitors can swim and picnic.
+There’s so much to see and do here — swimming, picnicking, hiking, biking, horseback riding, birding, or boating.
+The mainspring is a short distance beyond the ranger station where visitors can swim and picnic.
 The nearby Nature Center provides an overview of the park and its wildlife.
-Also, Wekiwa Springs State Park is home to Indian middens and shell mounds – essentially ancient “garbage hills” which often contain pottery fragments, shells, animal bones and artifacts.
+Also, Wekiwa Springs State Park is home to Indian middens and shell mounds.
+These are essentially ancient “garbage hills” which often contain pottery fragments, shells, animal bones, and artifacts.

 For a special treat plan to arrive early.
 The park opens at 8:00 am.
 Often in the early morning hours, river otters will swim and frolic almost undetected.
 You may spot a white-tailed deer in the nearby hammock, or see a Sherman Fox Squirrel (black face and white ears) foraging for acorns.
 Be prepared because you may see alligators floating like logs up the river as wading birds stalk prey along the shoreline.

-Not far from the main spring is a boardwalk where you can take a walk complete with ferns, mossy oaks, palms and other native flora.
+Not far from the mainspring is a boardwalk where you can take a walk complete with ferns, mossy oaks, palms, and other native flora.
 Be sure to notice the flora and fauna.
-Wekiwa Springs State Park has 19 distinct biological communities in the park ranging from flatwoods to hammocks, swamps to marshes, lakes and streams with more diversity than any single park in the state.
+Wekiwa Springs State Park has 19 distinct biological communities in the park.
+These range from Flatwoods to hammocks, swamps to marshes, lakes, and streams.
+There is more diversity here than any single park in the state.
 This diversity creates unique vegetation and is home to a wide variety of animal and bird species.
 Wekiwa Springs has Florida black bears, raccoons, bobcats, gray foxes, armadillos, 27 kinds of snakes, gopher tortoises, bald eagles, and plenty more.